Tag: share

 Once we listen, if we choose to, what then?

-Paul tells the church to act wisely and to make the most of every opportunity to share about and the .
+Paul tells the church to wisely and to make the most of every opportunity to about Jesus and the .
 If you read that passage, verses 5 and 6 almost don’t seem to fit.
 In my imagination, I see Paul writing this letter from jail, and one of his jailers comes in and it clicks with Paul as he has been sharing with his jailers about Jesus that the Colossians should, too.
 That Paul seems to interrupt his chain of thought to mention this should wrap this in neon lights and glitter.
 All our sharp rhetoric and political bludgeoning aren’t how this is supposed to work…not for the church, at least.
 Sharp rhetoric and political bludgeoning are the way of the world.

 The lion is roaring, and we claim it’s at the culture, the system, etcetera.
-The lion is roaring at the church to say, “get to the work of the !”
+The lion is roaring at the church to say, “get to the work of the kingdom!”

 ※Reflection※